Are dogs allowed at the campsite?

 Can I have a fire / BBQ?

 You are permitted to have a fire, as long as it is at least 10m away from trees and hedges etc. You must never leave the fire unattended, and you must have a means of extinguishing it at hand (e.g. bucket of sand or water).
-You are also requested to use only meat purchased on the farm, and not bring any from other sources onto the site (this is for biosecurity reasons).
-The cost of having an open fire is £10, bags of firewood can be purchased from the farm shop.
+Open fire packages can be pre-booked online or in the farm shop.

 Is there somewhere to buy food on-site?

-We have a Farm Store, a cafe and a traditional pub.
+We have a samll Farm Store, a Farm Cafe and run the pub.
 These all provide food from the farm and are open 7 days a week.

 Can I have fireworks or sky lanterns?